-53 US EPA, "Natural Gas STAR Programme".
+&lt;sup>51 US EPA, "Natural Gas STAR Programme".

-54 ICF International, "Economic Analysis of Methane Emission Reduction Opportunities in the U.S. Onshore Oil and Natural Gas Industries" (n.p., 2014).
+&lt;sup>52 ICF International, "Economic Analysis of Methane Emission Reduction Opportunities in the U.S. Onshore Oil and Natural Gas Industries" (n.p., 2014).

-55 US EPA, "Natural Gas STAR Programme".
+&lt;sup>53 US EPA, "Natural Gas STAR Programme".

-56 ICF International, "Economic Analysis".
+&lt;sup>54 ICF International, "Economic Analysis".

-57 US EPA, "Lessons Learned".
+&lt;sup>55 US EPA, "Lessons Learned".

-an automated instrument for maintaining a process parameter, such as liquid level, pressure, pressure difference or temperature.
-Based on the power source, two types of pneumatic controllers are defined in this report:

-- (a) Natural gas-driven pneumatic controllers, for example, a pneumatic controller powered by pressurized natural gas; - (b) Non-natural gas-driven pneumatic controllers, for example, an instrument powered by sources other than pressurized natural gas, such as electric power from, for example, solar panels and storage systems. - 33.
-Modern installations no longer use natural gas-based pneumatic controllers.
-Most controllers are electrically operated.
-It is only in hazardous environments that air-based pneumatic controllers might be an option, although intrinsically safe electric controllers also exist.
-Natural gas-driven pneumatic controllers come in a variety of designs, for a variety of uses, and can be characterized by their emission characteristics: - (a) Continuous bleed pneumatic controllers are characterized by continuous flow of pneumatic supply natural gas to the process control device (e.g., level control, temperature control, pressure control), where the supply gas pressure is modulated by the process condition, and then the gas flows to the valve controller, where the value (signal) is compared with the process set point value, to adjust the gas pressure in the valve actuator.
-Continuous bleed controllers can be further subdivided into two types based on their bleed rate:58 - (i) Low bleed, having a bleed rate of less than or equal to 6 standard cubic feet per hour (scf/h, 6 $scf = 0.17 \text{ m}^3$); - (ii) High bleed, having a bleed rate higher than 6 scf/h. - (b) Intermittent pneumatic controllers are pneumatic controllers with non-continuous venting.
-These natural gas-driven pneumatic controllers do not have a continuous bleed but are actuated using pressurized natural gas; - (c) Zero-bleed pneumatic controllers are pneumatic controllers that do not bleed natural gas to the atmosphere.
-These natural gas-driven pneumatic controllers are self-contained devices that release gas to a downstream pipeline, instead of to the atmosphere. - 34.
-Besides the replacement of high-bleed pneumatic devices or the recovery of CH4 from wet seal compressors, the avoidance of unintended fugitive emissions, in particular, is of the utmost importance in order to reduce CH4 emissions.
+exist.
+Natural gas-driven pneumatic controllers come in a variety of designs, for a variety of uses, and can be characterized by their emission characteristics:

+(a) Continuous bleed pneumatic controllers are characterized by continuous flow of pneumatic supply natural gas to the process control device (e.g., level control, temperature control, pressure control), where the supply gas pressure is modulated by the process condition, and then the gas flows to the valve controller, where the value (signal) is compared with the process set point value, to adjust the gas pressure in the valve actuator.
+Continuous bleed controllers can be further subdivided into two types based on their bleed rate:

+(i) Low bleed, having a bleed rate of less than or equal to 6 standard cubic feet per hour (scf/h, 6 scf = $0.17 \text{ m}^3$ );

+(ii) High bleed, having a bleed rate higher than 6 scf/h.

+(b) Intermittent pneumatic controllers are pneumatic controllers with noncontinuous venting.
+These natural gas-driven pneumatic controllers do not have a continuous bleed but are actuated using pressurized natural gas;

+(c) Zero-bleed pneumatic controllers are pneumatic controllers that do not bleed natural gas to the atmosphere.
+These natural gas-driven pneumatic controllers are selfcontained devices that release gas to a downstream pipeline, instead of to the atmosphere.

+34. Besides the replacement of high-bleed pneumatic devices or the recovery of $CH_4$ from wet seal compressors, the avoidance of unintended fugitive emissions, in particular, is of the utmost importance in order to reduce $CH_4$ emissions.
 Early leakage detection, in this context, is the most important action.
 Recent advances in sensing, analytics and mobile technology have created a number of gas leak detection solutions that perform significantly better than traditional methods.
-Such devices can detect CH4 from natural gas leaks, at concentrations of 1 part per billion (ppb) or less, and respond in less than one second.
-Current mobile gas leak detection solutions leverage advanced laser-based sensors, global positioning system technology and analytic software, in order to improve the speed and accuracy of gas leak identification and location. - 35.
-In addition to the sensors, mobile leakage detection can be facilitated by machine vision through infrared cameras and drones, to cover larger spatial areas, for example, along natural gas pipelines.
+Such devices can detect $CH_4$ from natural gas leaks, at concentrations of 1 part per billion (ppb) or less, and respond in less than one second.
+Current mobile gas leak detection solutions leverage advanced laser-based sensors, global positioning system technology and analytic software, in order to improve the speed and accuracy of gas leak identification and location.

+35. In addition to the sensors, mobile leakage detection can be facilitated by machine vision through infrared cameras and drones, to cover larger spatial areas, for example, along natural gas pipelines.
 Also, satellite images used for the detection of large CH4 emission sources may contribute to early detection of fugitive emissions in the natural gas grid.
-Using data from the Copernicus Sentinel-5P satellite, the European Space Agency has developed a conceptual system to track and attribute CH4 emissions around the world.59
+Using data from the Copernicus Sentinel-5P satellite, the European Space Agency has developed a conceptual system to track and attribute CH4 emissions around the world.

-58 ICF International, "Economic Analysis".

-59 European Space Agency, "Mapping methane emissions on a global scale", 4 May 2020, available at https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P/Mapping_methane_emissions_on_a_global_scale.